0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ... where the address X is as low as the design of the boot loader permits.
 ```

-We can see that when the bootloader transfers control to the kernel, execution starts right after the kernel’s boot sector - that is, at the address `X` plus the length of the boot sector.
+We can see that when the bootloader transfers control to the kernel, execution starts right after the kernel's boot sector - that is, at the address `X` plus the length of the boot sector.
 The value of this `X` depends on how the kernel loaded.
 For example if I try to load kernel just with [qemu](https://www.qemu.org/), the starting address of the kernel image is at `0x10000`:

 ```bash
 hexdump -C /tmp/dump | grep MZ